Elbow sprain - aftercare

 - Elevate your elbow by raising it above the level of your heart.
 You can prop it up with pillows.

 You can take ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) to reduce pain and swelling.
 Acetaminophen (Tylenol) helps with pain, but not swelling.
 You can buy these pain medicines at the store.

 You may need to wear a sling, splint, or cast for about 2 to 3 weeks while your elbow heals.
+If your provider recommends it, you should move your elbow to avoid stiffness.
 Depending on how badly it is sprained, you may need to work with a physical therapist who will show you stretching and strengthening exercises.

 Most people recover completely from a simple elbow sprain in about 4 weeks.

-Chard MD, Walker-Bone K. The elbow.
-In: Hochberg MC, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
+Stanley D. The elbow.
+In: Hochberg MC, Gravallese EM, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
 Rheumatology.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 74.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 83.